 Health Care Transition

-- National Health Care Transition Center
+- Got Transition: Center for Health Care Transition

 Works to assure that youth with/without special health care needs receive care in a medical home that provides family-centered/youth activated transition preparation, planned transfers from pediatric to adult health care and respectful partnerships.